Jockey Club Córdoba

 Jockey Club Córdoba is an Argentine sports club based in Córdoba, Argentina.
-One of the wealthiest clubs in Argentina, Jockey Club counts more than 1,500 members, possessing its own horse racetrack and golf course in the Barrio Jardín district.
+One of the wealthiest clubs in Argentina, the Jockey Club counts more than 1,500 members, possessing its own horse racetrack and golf course in the Barrio Jardín district.

 Some sports that can be practised at the club are basque pelota, billiards, field hockey, football, golf, handball, show jumping, rugby union, swimming, and tennis.

 History

 In 1881, Córdoba promulgated the first law that regulated horse racing.
 Six years later, Governor of Córdoba, José Echenique, signed a decree establishing three races per year, in March, May and July.
 The decree also stated the sizes of prizes and the rules for competitors.

 In January 1887, "Jockey Club Córdoba" was founded to encourage equestrianism in the province, just five years after its Buenos Aires' counterpart, as General Paz racecourse's resident horse racing club.
 In December, then President of Argentina, Miguel Juárez Celman, during his visit to Córdoba, attended the first races at the recently opened horse track, named "Hipódromo Nacional".

 Along the years Jockey Club acquired new installations, including 65 hectares outside of the city.
 On this piece of land, nicknamed "country", a golf course would be built as well as fields to practice rugby union, field hockey, show jumping, polo, tennis and many other sports.